Tanto

 Blades are available if required.
 The price of the blade in its current condition is 20 000 CZK.
 In polished condition 30 000 CZK.
 In a set, depending on the type of set and accessories, specific price by agreement.

-Tanto Ichimonji style
+Tanto with kogatana in Ichimonji style